1893 Chicago mayoral election: Democratic nomination

-Since then-President-elect Grover Cleveland and Harrison had fallen-out over the issue of silver, and since Hopkins was considered to be the leader of the Cleveland wing of the local Democratic Party, Hopkins took charge in seeking to block Harrison's pursuit of the mayoralty.

-John Patrick Hopkins and his political partner Roger Charles Sullivan looked at several prospective candidates to challenge Harrison for the nomination.
+Since Grover Cleveland (the then-president-elect of the United States) and Harrison had fallen-out over the issue of silver –and since John Patrick Hopkins was considered to be the leader of the Cleveland wing of the local Democratic Party, Hopkins took charge in seeking to block Harrison's pursuit of the mayoralty.
+Hopkins and his political partner Roger Charles Sullivan looked at several prospective candidates to challenge Harrison for the nomination.
 Dewitt Clinton Cregier had been talking about potentially running again, but he was not seen as likely to win.
 Ultimately, Hopkins settled on Illinois Staats-Zeitung editor and former Cook County deputy sheriff Washington Hesing.
 Hopkins served as Hesing's campaign manager, while Sullivan helped Hesing organize at the ward level.
-Hesing was also baked by Michael C. McDonald and John Coughlin.
+Hesing was also backed by Michael C. McDonald and John Coughlin.

-Despite these efforts to stop Harrison, he continued to pick up momentum.
-Harrison had garnered the backing of many of the city's influential Democratic figures, including John Powers and James H. Farrell.
-Harrison as supported by a vast array of ward clubs and sub-factions of the city's Democratic electorate.
+Despite efforts to stop Harrison, he continued to pick up momentum.
+He had garnered the backing of many of the city's influential Democratic figures, including John Powers and James H. Farrell.
+He received support from a vast array of ward clubs and sub-factions of the city's Democratic electorate.

-Hessing suffered from the fact that many voters, including nativists and including many Irish American voters, held resentments against Germans, viewing them as anarchists and socialists and associating them negatively with incumbent governor Atgeld.

 Hesing accused Harrison of being supported by "corrupt use of money", accusing him of accepting $30,000 from the railroads in return for pledging not to enforce then-pending City Council ordinances that would require the railroads to undertake the expensive step of elevating their tracks to eliminate level crossings.

-While Hesing ran a tough campaign against Harrison, Harrison took a strong lead.
+However, Hesing's candidacy suffered from the fact that many voters, including nativists and including many Irish American voters, held resentments against Germans, viewing them as anarchists and socialists and associating them negatively with incumbent governor Atgeld.
+While Hesing ran a tough campaign, Harrison took a strong lead.

+Election of Democratic delegates

 The primary to elect delegates to the city nominating convention was held on February 27.
-Harrison won a strong victory, winning at least three-quarters of the delegates.
+In the primary, Harrison won a strong victory, winning at least three-quarters of the delegates.
 Hesing lodged accusations of voter fraud against Harrisonites.
+Harrison had used many means to get loyal delegates elected, and entered the convention with roughly 500 of the convention's 600 delegates.
+Hessings allies had considered challenging these results during the convention, but abandoned this in recognition that Harrison would be able to exercise control over the convention vote on such a challenge.

+Democratic convention

-At the convention, held at the Central Music Hall, three candidates had their names put forth for the nomination, Harrison, Hesing, and Cregier.
-Harrison won on the first ballot, receiving 531 delegate votes to Cregier's 93 and Hesing's 57.
+At the convention, held March 1 at the Central Music Hall, three candidates had their names put forth for the nomination: Harrison, Hesing, and Cregier.
+The convention was one of the largest city local party conventions in Cook County, Illinois history.
 The John Powers-led wing of the party had packed the convention with loud Harrison supporters, and the convention had seen fistfights break out across the room.
 The Chicago Tribune had dubbed it the, "most disorderly and riotous" convention in the city's history.
 Hesing, who was heckled during his address, stormed out of the hall.
+Harrison won the nomination on the first ballot, receiving 531 delegate votes to Cregier's 93 and Hesing's 57.